Last Updated on:

 In Norse mythology, Huginn (from Old Norse “thought”) and Muninn (Old Norse “desire” or “memory” or “mind”) are a pair of ravens that fly all over the world, Midgard, and bring information to the God, Odin.
 Apparently, only one raven was found on the reverse design from 1976 to 1979 (with t).

-2. Viking Boat 50p Silver Proof Coins associated with D & F batch codes.
+2. Viking Boat 50p Silver Proof Coin associated with D & F batch codes.

-This type of coin is named after Tynwald set.
-It has two variants in terms of metal in this part, copper-nickel (CN) and sterling silver.
-30k (from D below) + 70k (from F below) = 100k.
-This 100k means a lot.
-1K = Millennium; 70k = 50k (1979 CN edges-inscribed coins in green boxes) + 20K (1980 CN edges-inscribed coins in folder, library finish).
+This type of coin is named as a Tynwald set which echoes silver coin in part 1 above.
+It has two variants in terms of metal in this part, sterling silver coin (see 2.1 and 2.2) and copper-nickel (CN) coin (see 2.3).
+A total number of 100k silver coins were minted (i.e., 100k = 30k (from D batch below) + 70k (from F batch below)).
+This 100k means a lot either to Tynwald or the Mint itself.
+Note: 1K = Millennium; 70k = 50k (1979 CN edges-inscribed coins in green boxes) + 20K (1980 CN edges-inscribed coins in folder, library finish).

 2.1 D batch code without edge inscription silver (PF, individual)